You’ve got questions and we’ve got answers. Learn more about 18Doors Jewish Clergy Referral Service here.

 Maybe you want to get more training and experience working with interfaith couples.
 Learn more about applying to our Rukin Rabbinic Fellowship.

 And if you’re looking to bring this work to your organization, check out our professional development offerings.

 If you’re looking for some additional resources that complement your work with an individual, couple or family, we’ve got it!
 18Doors offers several online and in-person opportunities in local communities where couples can connect with each other and meet other couples.
 Check here to see if our Couples & Conversation workshops and meetups are happening in your area.
 These events offer couples the chance to have important conversations around religion in their lives in a safe, supportive and fun environment.

 We also have resources available online including easy-to-understand booklets for different lifecycle events, wedding and parenting blogs, email series that help cover the basics, and so much more!
 There are also plenty of opportunities for folks you’re working with to connect to other interfaith couples and families in a supportive online community.
 We have active Facebook groups on parenting and wedding planning.

-Our referral service connects over 2,000 couples and families a year to interfaith-friendly Jewish clergy.
-Whether the need is for a interfaith couples counseling, wedding, baby naming, funeral or other lifecycle events, we’re here to offer our help and expertise for some of the most important moments in life.
+Our referral service connects nearly 4,000 individuals, couples and families a year to interfaith-friendly Jewish clergy.
+Whether the need is for interfaith couples counseling, a wedding, baby naming, funeral or other lifecycle event, we’re here to offer our help and expertise for some of the most important moments in life.
 18Doors is the premier resource supporting interfaith couples and families exploring Jewish life and inclusive Jewish communities.